 SDMX, DDI and other standards

-As a reference framework of information objects, GSIM has a complementary relationship with standards, such as Statistical Data and Metadata eXchange (SDMX) and Data Documentation Initiative (DDI), which are commonly used to represent and exchange statistical data and metadata.
+As a reference framework of information classes, GSIM has a complementary relationship with standards, such as Statistical Data and Metadata eXchange (SDMX) and Data Documentation Initiative (DDI), which are commonly used to represent and exchange statistical data and metadata.

-The information objects within GSIM are conceptual; no specific physical representation of the information is prescribed.
+The information classes within GSIM are conceptual; no specific physical representation of the information is prescribed.
 As a simplified illustration, the name of an organisation can be defined as the same concept regardless of whether the information is recorded in a database, in a spreadsheet, in a CSV file, in an XML file or handwritten on a piece of paper.

 GSIM allows organisations to start with a common language related to the data and metadata used throughout the statistical business process.
-In this context, GSIM information objects have been mapped to relevant representations in SDMX and DDI.
+In this context, GSIM information classes have been mapped to relevant representations in SDMX and DDI.

 This will help statistical organisations to describe and manage statistical information using a common language while, at a systems level, the information is represented and exchanged in an appropriate and standard technical format.

-While GSIM information objects can be mapped to SDMX and DDI (and substantial business benefit can be obtained from harnessing these standards), GSIM does not require these standards to be used.
+While GSIM information classes can be mapped to SDMX and DDI (and substantial business benefit can be obtained from harnessing these standards), GSIM does not require these standards to be used.
 Some producers and some users of statistics may decide to use alternative standards for particular purposes.
 In other cases, producers of statistics may be open to using SDMX and/or DDI but have legacy information systems which are not economical to update for use with these standards.

 Describing statistical information using GSIM as the common point of reference helps users to identify the relationship between two sets of statistical information which are represented differently from a technical perspective.